General Practices Negligence Claims

 Our specialised medical negligence lawyers are committed to handling your case with the utmost sensitivity, care, and respect.
 If you’re wanting to sue the doctor, and need to rely on attorneys for representation or advice, you’ll have peace of mind in knowing our highly accredited team bring with them a wealth of medical law experience and knowledge to every case, ensuring accountability and responsibility when things go wrong.

-Our team is led by leading medical negligence lawyer, Julian Johnson, who has appeared on behalf of patients in more than 50 trials in Western Australian Courts, including the District and Court of Appeal.
-So, you’ll be in safe hands whether you’re seeking advice or compensation regarding the topic of medical negligence.
-Read more about us here or contact our Perth office today on (08) 6380 0700.
+Our team has taken matters through to trial in the District Court and Court of Appeal.
+You’ll be in safe hands whether you’re seeking advice or compensation regarding the topic of medical negligence.
+Read more about us here or contact our Perth office today on (08) 6380 0700

 About Julian Johnson

-Renowned as Perth’s leading medical negligence lawyer, Julian Johnson is the founder and principal of Julian Johnson Lawyers.
+Julian Johnson was the founder of Julian Johnson Lawyers.
 He graduated in Law from the University of Western Australia in 1988 and became a partner at Ilbery Barblett and O’Dea, before establishing his own firm in 2001.
-Julian is dedicated to assisting those who have suffered from inadequate medical care.
-He is recognised as a leading national lawyer in medical negligence by Doyle’s Guide.
+Recently, Julian joined the independent Bar, where he now continues to assist the firm as counsel.

 FREQUENTLY ASKED QUESTIONS